SOUTH COUNTY CENTER

 Lindbergh Boulevard / US 50, 61 & 67 and Lemay Ferry Road / US 61 & 67

-SOUTH COUNTY CENTER encompassed approximately 506,000 leasable square feet.
-It was originally anchored by a 2-level (208,000 square foot), St. Louis-based Famous-Barr, which held its grand opening August 2, 1963.
+When completed, SOUTH COUNTY CENTER encompassed approximately 506,000 leasable square feet.
+It was anchored by a 2-level (208,000 square foot), St. Louis-based Famous-Barr, which held its grand opening August 2, 1963.
 A mall-wide dedication began on October 17, 1963, with twenty-two operational stores.

 Charter tenants included Zale's Jewelers, Ludwig Music House, Pam's Children's Shoes, Shirley's Maternity Fashions, Bond Clothes, Edith's Tots to Teens Shop, Tronic South Hi-Fi, Pope's Cafeteria and Flagg Brothers Shoes.
 A National Food Stores supermarket occupied a portion of the mall's basement (on the lower level of Famous-Barr).